-Students will be required to complete a 180-hour externship with one of Lackawanna College's impressive industry partners.
-Externship will provide students the opportunity to reveal areas of specific interest through hands on hospitality experience.
-Students will explore and experiment in the chosen field while learning from industry professionals in a real working environment while gaining professional and resume building experience.
-(3 credits) Prerequisites: CUL150, BAK105, BAK110, BAK115, BAK120, BAK120, BAK130, HSP125 AND BAK100
+Students will be required to complete a minimum of 120 hour externship with one of Lackawanna College's impressive industry partners.
+Externship will provide students the opportunity to reveal areas of specific interest through hands on baking & pastry experience.
+Students will explore meaningful career experiences within their chosen field and learn from industry professionals in a real working environment.
+This opportunity allows students to develop industry networks while gaining professional and resume building experience.
+(3 credits) Prerequisites: CUL150, BAK105, BAK110, BAK115, BAK120, BAK125, BAK130, HSP125 AND BAK100